XieGuochao/XieGuochao/README.md

 ### Hi there 👋

 - 🏫 I'm a master of computer science student at EPFL, Switzerland.
-I am also a project student at [RS3Lab](https://rs3lab.github.io/).
-- 🔭 I’m an intern in Oracle Labs Zurich.
+- 🔭 I was an intern in Oracle Labs Zurich.
 - 🌱 I’m currently learning computer systems and Linux kernel.
 - 👯 I’m looking to collaborate on systems programming and research.
 - 🤔 I’m looking for help with potential systems research and industry internship.